Sulaiman451/CalculatorJS/README.md

+# Description
+A web app performing the functions of a scientific calculator.
+Built using HTML, CSS and JavaScript.

-# CalculatorJS
+# Overview:
-Scientific calculator built using HTML, CSS &amp; JavaScript